-Computer Programming, IT, Games Development, Economics, Engineering: Software, Civil, Mechanical, Accountancy, Finance, Medicine, Architecture, Teaching, Psychology, Physics, Actuarial Science, Consultancy, Scientific Research, Construction
+Actuarial Science, Computer Programming, IT, Games Development, Economics, Statistics plus multiple types of Engineering: Software, Civil, Mechanical, Aeronautical, Electrical and Chemical.
+Accountancy, Finance, Medicine, Architecture, Teaching, Psychology, Physics, Actuarial Science, Consultancy, Scientific Research, Construction

 "Maths is a 'facilitating' subject, which means that it will help you to study lots of other subjects and pursue lots of different careers."